Synthetixio/SIPs/content/sccp/sccp-390.md

 ## Motivation

-The main motivation behind this SCCP is to increase the incentive on arbitrageurs to balance out a skew that exposes to LP's to price action, given recent increased volatility of price moves.
+The main motivation behind this SCCP is to increase the incentive on arbitrageurs to balance out a skew, given recent increased volatility of price moves.

 ## Copyright